Frequently Asked Questions

 Can my recommenders send their letters directly to SAI?

-Yes, arrange for your letters to be mailed or emailed directly to the South Asia Institute and to arrive by the deadline date.
-Letters should be sent to: email@example.com or Harvard University, South Asia Institute, Attention: SAI Fellowship, 1730 Cambridge Street, Cambridge MA 02138.
+Please arrange for your letters to be mailed or emailed directly to the South Asia Institute and to arrive by the deadline date.
+Letters should be sent to Jee Soo Kang, Program Coordinator, at firstname.lastname@example.org or mailed to Harvard University, South Asia Institute, Attention: SAI Fellowship, 1730 Cambridge Street, Cambridge MA 02138.

 Who should my recommendation letters come from?